bryant1410/RxPaparazzo/README.md

 Every feature RxPaparazzo exposes can be accessed from both, an `activity` or a `fragment` instance.

-**Limitation:**: Your fragments need to extend from `android.support.v4.app.Fragment` instead of `android.app.Fragment`, otherwise they won't be notified.
+**Limitation:** Your fragments need to extend from `android.support.v4.app.Fragment` instead of `android.app.Fragment`, otherwise they won't be notified.

 The generic type of the `observable` returned by RxPaparazzo when subscribing to any of its features is always an instance of [Response](https://github.com/FuckBoilerplate/RxPaparazzo/blob/master/rx_paparazzo/src/main/java/com/fuck_boilerplate/rx_paparazzo/entities/Response.java) class.